boldbi/bold-bi-docs/docs/security-configuration/single-sign-on/oauth-2.0-support/onelogin.md

 ![OneLogin settings](/static/assets/site-administration/oauth-support/images/onelogin-sample-value.png)

-The fields to be saved in the Bold BI to enable the OneLogin for authentication is explained as below.
+The fields that need to be saved in Bold BI in order to enable OneLogin for authentication are explained as follows.

 <table>